axelk2014/axelk2014.github.io/_posts/2019-01-06-Critical-divergence.md

 A = 93.681, p-value < 2.2e-16
 ```

-Assuming a 5% significance level, in all cases above p<&#945; is False, therefore we can reject the null hypothesis that the distributions are normal.
+Assuming a 5% significance level, in all cases above <b>p<&#945;</b> is False, therefore we can reject the null hypothesis that the distributions are normal.

-The final test we carry out is a two-sample Kolmogorov-Smirnov test.
+The final test we carry out is a two-sample [Kolmogorov-Smirnov](http://www.physics.csbsju.edu/stats/KS-test.html) test.
 This statistic tests the following null hypothesis:<br>
-<i>H</i><sub>0</sub>: Both samples are taken from the same distribution.
+<center><i>H</i><sub>0</sub>: Both samples are taken from the same distribution.</center>

 The results: